wavefrontHQ/docs/pages/doc/logging_log_alerts.md

 ### What are the log alert limits?

-Operations for Applications uses VMware Aira Operations for logs.
+Operations for Applications uses VMware Aria Operations for logs.
 See the limitations listed on the [Operations for logs documentation (scroll to Limits)](https://developer.vmware.com/apis/vmware-aria-operations-for-logs/latest/) when creating and managing log alerts.